Samak, Utah: Demographics

-Local businesses

-Samak is home to the Samak Store and Smoke House, a general store known for its homemade smoked meats, including beef and turkey jerky and trout.
-The store is operated year-round and is a popular destination for tourists headed into the Uinta Mountains.

 Local attractions

 The Mirror Lake Highway, a scenic byway that connects Kamas, Utah with Evanston, Wyoming, winds through the heart of Samak.
 Every summer in mid-June, the highway is used as a route for the mountain stage of the annual High Uintas Classic, a two-day bicycle race that takes participants from Kamas to Evanston.

 A sign reading "Beaver Creek Nudist Ranch" is located at the entrance to Samak on Highway 150 just outside the city limits of Kamas.
 An actual nudist ranch is not known to exist in Samak.

 Education

 It is in the South Summit School District.